BlueBrain/libsonata/README.md

 # Acknowledgements

 This project/research has received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 785907 (Human Brain Project SGA2).

+# License

+libsonata is distributed under the terms of the GNU Lesser General Public License version 3.
+Refer to `COPYING.LESSER` and `COPYING` files for details.